rgmann/coral/README.md

  - coral::netapp

    A packet-routing framework for building networked applications.
-   This framework allows you to decouple application logic from from networking logic.
+This framework allows you to decouple application logic from networking logic.

  - coral::rpc